 Contact a lawyer as soon as you can after an accident.
 A whiplash injury claim must be filed within the two-year statute of limitations.
 Working with a lawyer soon after an injury helps to meet the deadline while also improving their ability to recover evidence from the scene of the accident.
 A lawyer can represent you during communications with the at-fault party and law enforcement, which can take the pressure off you when you are injured.

 With lasting health impacts and heavy expenses in recovery, a whiplash injury case can leave you concerned about your future.
-Contact Aaron Law Group today for a free consultation to learn how an experienced Lake Tahoe Whiplash injury lawyer can help you receive compensation for your damages after a whiplash accident.
+Contact Aaron Law today for a free consultation to learn how an experienced Lake Tahoe Whiplash injury lawyer can help you receive compensation for your damages after a whiplash accident.